What is Regression Testing? Explained with Test Cases, Tools, and Methods

 Step 1: Regression Test Selection

-As the name suggests, here, you select the test cases that require re-testing.
+As the name suggests, you select the test cases requiring re-testing here.
 You won’t test the entire test suite, and the selection of test cases will depend on the module where there is a change in the source code.

 Finally, you divide the test cases into (i) Reusable Test Cases and (ii) Obsolete Test Cases.
 Reusable ones will be used for future regression cycles, while you won’t consider Obsolete ones for the upcoming testing cycles.